"Let me do that! I’m all grown up now."

 Let’s focus in kindergarten

-A kindergartner’s attention span is about five to15 minutes long.
+A kindergartner’s attention span is about 5 to 15 minutes long.
 To bolster your child’s concentration level, engage her in activities that require focus, like meditation and board games.
-Teaching self-control and delayed gratification will also help your child academically: The correlation between self-control and GPA is twice as high as the correlation for IQ and GPA.
+Teaching self-control and delayed gratification will also help your child academically: the correlation between self-control and GPA is twice as high as the correlation for IQ and GPA.
 You can also boost your child’s patience by modeling it in your own behavior — by speaking and acting calmly.
-Finally, limit TV watching to an hour per day — studies suggest TV over-stimulates young children’s neurological systems, resulting in hyperactivity and shortened attention spans.
+Finally, limit TV watching to an hour per day — studies suggest TV overstimulates young children’s neurological systems, resulting in hyperactivity and shortened attention spans.